oscal-compass/compliance-trestle/README.md

 ## Python codebase, easy installation via pip

-Trestle runs on most all python platforms (e.g. Linux, Mac, Windows) and is available on PyPi so it is easily installed via pip.
-It is under active development and new releases are made available regularly.
+Trestle runs on almost all Python platforms (e.g. Linux, Mac, Windows), is available on PyPi and can be easily installed via pip.
+It is under active development and new releases are made available regularly.\
+To install run: `pip install compliance-trestle`\
+See [Install trestle in a python virtual environment](https://ibm.github.io/compliance-trestle/python_trestle_setup/) for the full installation guide.

 ## Complete documentation and tutorials